pattonsgirl/CEG2350/Labs/Lab08/LabTemplate.md

 3. Write a short explanation of what you saw in `strings` output:
 4. Commands used:
 5. Is the secret you deleted still showing up in the `strings` output?
+6. What does the `shred` command do?
+   - Answer:

 ### Report: How to Permanently Delete a File